ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

     Figure 5: SCIM action for Client Active Pull
 ~~~

-   1. The SCIM client will perform an HTTP GET to obtain the selected list of SCIM Resource Object (SRO) and their SCIM Resource Object Attribute (SROA).
+   1. The SCIM client will perform an HTTP GET to obtain the selected list
+      of SCIM Resource Object (SRO) and their SCIM Resource Object Attribute (SROA).
-   2. The SCIM Server will return the RO and its RA along with additional metadata information to allow for auditing.
+   2. The SCIM Server will return the SCIM Resource Object (SRO) and its
+      SCIM Resource Object Attribute (SROA) along with additional metadata information to allow for auditing.

-#### Active Dynamic Query
+#### AClient Active Delta Query
- A SCIM client uses the HTTP GET verb to request data from a SCIM server.
-With the action of an active pull, the client will fetch one or multiple objects from the SCIM server.
-The response data from the SCIM server will include a Dynamic Query (DQ) token that allows the client to subsequent active pulls that will only return RO objects that have changed (including references to deleted objects).
-The data returned from a dynamic query is usually much smaller, and allows a client to focus only on processing incremental changes rather than performing a full sync every time.
-With this kind of action, SCIM reconciliations are possible, where the SCIM client can resolve inconsistencies created over time between the client and the SCIM server.
-This SCIM actions is not cover by an RFC yet, and will need to bedetailed in a RFC.
+ A SCIM client may request incremental changes from a SCIM server using a token-based delta query.
+In this action, the client performs HTTP GET requests and supplies a server-issued token indicating the last successful synchronization.
+The server responds with SROs that have changed since the token’s issuance, including references to deleted objects where applicable, and returns a new token for subsequent requests.
+This incremental synchronization approach reduces data transfer and processing compared to full synchronization.
+ Note: A token-based delta query mechanism is not defined by [RFC7644]; any such mechanism described here is illustrative and non-normative and would require standardization in a future specification.

 ~~~
  +----------+                                   +----------+